 Intouch sells many different, Australian-made self-checkout kiosks for custom setups.

-The upfront cost could be a concern, as these are commercial-grade kiosks designed for the sort of custom software that only enterprises invest in.
-Hardwearing, sturdy, long-lasting and large, Intouch’s kiosks are serious assets for busy quick-service and staff-free venues, and that comes at a cost.
+The upfront cost is a concern to us, as these are commercial-grade kiosks designed for the sort of custom software that only enterprises invest in.
+Hardwearing, sturdy and large, Intouch’s kiosks are serious assets for busy quick-service and staff-free venues, and that comes at a cost.

 Like the kiosk software, the credit card processor is your choice, as long as the EFTPOS machine integrates with your chosen software.

-Advantages: Hard-wearing, with modular features.
+Advantages: Durable, with modular features.
 Your choice of EFTPOS and kiosk software.
 Personal service.
 Choice of many models.

 Downsides: Requires own software.
 High cost.
 Can be slow to get it all set up.
 Only Windows-compatible.